$674 Find Cheap Flights from Vancouver to Australia

 The average price of all round-trip flights from Vancouver Intl Airport to Australia clicked on KAYAK for each day over the last 12 months.

-When flying from Vancouver to Australia, you should consider leaving on a Friday and avoid Thursdays if you are looking for the best rates.
-For your return to Vancouver, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+When flying from Vancouver to Australia, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
+For your return to Vancouver, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Vancouver Intl Airport to Australia?